What Is Dehaze?

 In Black & White photography, the particular brand of contrast that Dehaze offers makes it perfect for a dull sky or images that generally look too flat.
 This is a common problem.

-Working in Black & White requires a bit of a different approach than post-processing images in colour.
+Working in Black & White requires a bit of a different approach than post-processing images in color.

 As with so many of the excellent tools in Lightroom, Dehaze offers you unlimited creativity.
 Especially when applied selectively to an image.